-Whether it’s annuals, an annual veggie garden, or perennials, whatever methods for production we choose takes time away from our daily lives.
+Whether it’s annuals, an annual veggie garden, or perennials, whatever methods for production we choose, it takes time away from our daily lives.
 Then our produce needs to be processed, one way or another.

 When we process something, we also regularly have to provide fuel.
 Besides water and gardening, I think fuel consumption for household processes is one of the most underrated and underestimated aspects for preppers.

-If we can eliminate some of the burden of processing foods for storage, we can eliminate not only some of the draw on our valuable time, but also limit some of the constant drains on supplies, and give us at least a little bit of backup in case our supplies are damaged or consumed.
+If we can eliminate some of the burdens of processing foods for storage, we can eliminate not only some of the draws on our valuable time but also limit some of the constant drains on supplies and give us at least a little bit of backup in case our supplies are damaged or consumed.

 Squashes are among the best-known storage crops.
 Autumn or winter squashes are the longer-growing, thicker-skinned cucurbits.
-It’s those tough hides we have to work through that let us sit them on a shelf and walk away, for weeks or months on end.
-There’s a long, long list from all climates that includes kabocha, spaghetti, kuri, Hubbard squashes, the gourds, and pumpkins.
+It’s those tough hides we have to work through that let us set them on a shelf and walk away, for weeks or months on end.
+There’s a long, long list from all climates that includes kabocha, spaghetti, Kuri, Hubbard squashes, the gourds, and pumpkins.

 Then they go into a slightly humid space – the average basement, household pantry, spare bedroom or office, and dry cellar is fine.
 Some will store for 6-8 weeks even at 60-75 degrees, while others will only store that long even at the ideal 45-60 degrees.
 Some like Hopi and fully-matured tromboncino will store for a full year or longer.

-The downside to the winter squashes is that they tend to take a full season to grow, and only produce a few to a handful of fruits per plant, compared to the tender summer squashes that can be producing in 55-65 days and readily fill a laundry basket when they’re picked often and early.
+The downside to the winter squashes is that they tend to take a full season to grow and only produce a few to a handful of fruits per plant, compared to the tender summer squashes that can be produced in 55-65 days and readily fill a laundry basket when they’re picked often and early.

 Humid Sand-Box Crops